dmellons-slusd/Dual-Credit-Course-Transctipt-Updater/README.md

 - CSV exports and logs are ignored in version control
 - The `slusdlib` custom library handles database connections and logging
 - Course mappings can be easily extended by adding to the dictionary in `course_hour_mappings.py`
+- The previous row-by-row processing logic is preserved in `main_old.py` for reference